Plant Manager Jobs in USA with Visa Sponsorship

 Do companies sponsor visas for Plant Manager roles?

-Yes, extensively through L-1A managerial transfers from international operations and H-1B for direct hires requiring engineering degrees.
+Yes, extensively through L-1A managerial transfers from international operations and H-1B visa for direct hires requiring engineering degrees.
 Semiconductor, pharmaceutical, chemical, automotive, and food manufacturers all sponsor.
 Both pathways are well-established at companies operating global manufacturing networks.

 What is the typical salary for sponsored Plant Manager roles?